kapelner/bartMachine/README.md

 5. Now you can install the package into R using `R CMD INSTALL bartMachine`.
 On Windows systems, this may fail because it expects multiple architectures.
 This can be corrected by running `R CMD INSTALL --no-multiarch bartMachine`.
 This may also fail if you don't have the required packages installed (run `install.packages("car")` and `install.packages("missForest")`).
 Upon successful installation, the last line of the output should read `DONE (bartMachine)`.
-In R, you can now run `library(bartMachine)` and start building models.
+In R, you can now run `library(bartMachine)` and start using the package normally.